dankeg/VoiceAssistantScripts/README.md

 # VoiceAssistantScripts
 Code and scripts used for the Voice Assistant Profiling Project

-seleniumscript allows text web searches to be prompted to google chrome using selenium questions.txt is the list of questions referenced by seleniumscript.
+seleniumscript allows text web searches to be prompted to google chrome using selenium. questions.txt is the list of questions referenced by seleniumscript.
 Replace the content of this file with a new question on every line, similar to the questions already in the file